enomlap/vim-table-transform/README.md

 Do tabled-data matrix transform.
-This is a vim simple plugin to do data matrix transform.
+This is a vim simple plugin to do data matrix transform, which convert selected lines ROW to COLUMN.
 For example,
 ```
 -------------------------------------vim window----------------------------------------------------